farmera/sare_grant/study_methods.md

 An index image like this is a useful tool for identifying potential trouble spots in a developing crop.
 Later on in the season a flight like this might quickly point out regions of the field that are underdeveloped or have been damaged.
 While these results are certainly useful and can be achieved for a few hundred dollars and perhaps a weekend of practice, they are largely __qualitative__ and __not quantitative__.
-If the goal is to determine general patterns over time they are hard to replicate.
-One of our goals is to accurately determine trends over time using low cost methods.
+If the goal was to determine more precisely a general pattern over time then this would present a challenge.
+Using a kite or a balloon these images would be hard to replicate at this exact height and angle without effort.
+Since one of our stated goals was to accurately determine crop trends over time using low cost methods.

 The final results of our study are presented in [Section 8](study_results_balloons.md) and [Section 9](readme_resources/study_results_drones.md).